FOR ANY QUESTIONS NOT COVERED BELOW PLEASE Email US AT INFO@SFCITYHALLPHOTO.COM, OR GIVE US A CALL AT (415) 770-0555

 When is the best time to get married at city hall?

 The best time to get married is really a matter of personal preference.
-However, if you're looking for the quietest times try Tuesday or Wednesday mornings or after 2 PM.
+However, if you're looking for the quietest times try Monday-Thursday after 2 PM.

 How many guests may I have during my ceremony?